pgherveou/proxy-call/README.md

 # proxy

-Proxy methods on host object until promise has resolved
+Proxy methods on host object until a promise has resolved.
+Make sure to load a polyfill for window.Promise if you want to support older broser

 ```js
 	var proxy = require('proxy-promise');